dRBreslove/Circle/Circle/README.md

    - Circle strength affects visual effects and environment

 5. **Sync Requirements**
-   - All members must be within the maximum sync distance
+   - All members must be physically present
+   - Devices must be laid out side by side
+   - Devices must be at distance 0 (touching or very close)
    - Circle must be complete (all members connected)
    - All members must confirm their positions
    - Sync point must be established by all members

-The sync point (0,0,0,0,0,0,0,0) serves as the reference point for all subsequent movements and interactions in the shared VR space.
+The sync point (0,0,0,0,0,0,0,0) represents the physical center point where the devices are laid out, serving as the reference point for all subsequent movements and interactions in the shared VR space.

+Note: This feature is specifically designed for in-person gatherings where devices can be physically arranged together.
+It is not available for remote or virtual meetings.